rwinkhart/libmutton/wiki/developers.md

 ## Required Global Variable Manipulation
 - `global.GetPassword` must be set to allow for different types of clients (CLI, GUI, TUI) to prompt for the password in the most appropriate way.
 - `crypt.Daemonize`, true by default, determines whether to make use of the RCW daemon for password caching.
 This may be best to disable for interactive clients.
+- `crypt.RetryPassword`, true by default, determines whether the crypt package should verify user-typed passwords and re-prompt if needed.
+Turn this off to handle this uniquely in the client.

 ## Required Arguments
 - `clipclear`: Should be accepted by all non-interactive CLI libmutton implementations (not required for interactive GUI/TUI implementations).
 In order to clear the clipboard on a timer, non-interactive libmutton-based password managers call another instance of their executable with the `clipclear` argument (e.g. `mutn clipclear`) with the intended clipboard contents provided via STDIN.
 If after 30 seconds the clipboard contents have not changed, they are cleared.
-Please accept a `clipclear` argument that calls `core.ClipClearArgument()`.
+Please accept a `clipclear` argument that calls `clip.ClipClearArgument()`.
 - `startrcwd`: Should be accepted by all libmutton implementations making use of the RCW daemon to cache passwords.
-Please accept a `startrcwd` argument that calls `core.RCWDArgument()`.
+Please accept a `startrcwd` argument that calls `crypt.RCWDArgument()`.

 ## Configuration
 libmutton-based password manager clients should all share the same INI configuration file.